Ananyaa-Gupta-Git/cybersecurity-task1-network-scanning/network_analysis.md

 # Network Security Analysis Report

 ## Executive Summary
 This document provides a detailed analysis of the network scan performed on the local network range 192.168.1.0/24.
-The scan identified 4 active devices with various open ports and services that require security attention.
+The scan identified 4 active devices with various open ports and services that pose potential security risks.

 ## Methodology
 - **Scanning Tool**: Nmap (Network Mapper)